Horse Racing Length – How long is a horse race in the UK?

-Horse racing lengths vary from just a couple of furlongs to several hundred miles, if you count the Mongolian Derby.
+Horse racing lengths vary from just a couple of furlongs to several hundred miles, if you count the Mongol Derby.
 In Britain, horse racing rules state that races should be over a minimum of five furlongs, while the longest race is over 4m2½f.
 That is still the Grand National, although these days it is only around 50 yards longer than the Midlands Grand National.

 What is a furlong?